sutd50003/cohortproblems/ce5/ce5.md

 By the end of this exercise, you should be able to

 1. Analyse system structure using domain class diagrams

+1. Interpret a given sequence diagram

 ## Total 20 Marks